 Through collaborative activities like workshops, seminars, and individual research projects, cluster affiliates seek to:

-- Documenting growing inequality and recognition gaps, including contradictory trends in different parts of the world.
+- Document growing inequality and recognition gaps, including contradictory trends in different parts of the world.

-- Understanding and explaining how various groups—the poor, the middle class, ethno-racial and religious minorities, LGBTQ, and others—experience these changes.
+- Understand and explain how various groups—the poor, the middle class, ethno-racial and religious minorities, LGBTQ, and others—experience these changes.

-- Determining the role of cultural repertoires and institutions (including the law) in attenuating the impact of social exclusion.
+- Determine the role of cultural repertoires and institutions (including the law) in attenuating the impact of social exclusion.

-- Identifying what is missing in the literatures on these interrelated topics and developing new perspectives on the study of comparative inequality.
+- Identify what is missing in the literature on these interrelated topics and develop new perspectives on the study of comparative inequality.

-- Brainstorming the various ways in which scholars from different fields could collaborate to advance the study of comparative inequality and social inclusion.
+- Explore various ways in which scholars from different fields could collaborate to advance the study of comparative inequality and social inclusion.

 The Weatherhead Research Cluster on Comparative Inequality and Inclusion is chaired by Professor Michèle Lamont and has a twelve-person faculty steering committee which helps guide and support the work of the cluster.